jri/elm-timelines/README.md

 To globally zoom in and out the time scale use the `+` and `-` buttons.

 To edit a timeline's or a timespan's title click on it.
 The same applies to the page title.
+To leave edit mode hit the `Enter` or `ESC` key (or click anywhere).

 ![Editing a title](doc/edit-title.png)